Code-Institute-Submissions/codeinstitutemilestoneproject1/README.md

 problem would have been solved faster if I had just read all of the bootstrap info.
 * Initially, the nav bar doesn't show in any size smaller than desktop.
 Fixed this by adding a toggler from bootstrap.
 * The "Home" menu button briefly had a dark grey box around it.
 Somehow fixed itself- not sure how or when, but it's gone.
+* Small issue where the gallery photos were not getting smaller on smaller screens.
+Fixed by adding "max-width" style in corresponding CSS part.
 * Had a slight issue with the contact page with the phone, address, times part- with margins, the 3 elements don't fit on one row.
 Fixed by adding a blank 4th column.